 An area of recent growth has been the spread of virtual or online charters, where instruction takes place over the Internet.
 In 2015-16, 528 full-time virtual schools enrolled 278,511 students in 34 states.
-Private education management organizations operated 29% of the full-time virtual schools; however, those schools accounted for 70% of all students enrolled in this sector.
+Private education Some states have tight accountability requirements for authorizers and for charters themselves, while others have fewer and less rigorous expectations for the qualifications of staff; the nature of the curriculum; student recruitment, admissions, and retention practices; and financial viability. management organizations operated 29% of the full-time virtual schools; however, those schools accounted for 70% of all students enrolled in this sector.
 Two for-profit companies-K12 Inc. and Connections-enroll over 60% of total virtual school charter students.
 While charter schools account for 82% of virtual schools, some states and districts have also been creating virtual schools.35